FAQs Updated March 31, 2011

 Renting A Bicycle: Right across the street.

-Eating and Drinking: Everyone knows that “you don’t drink the water in Mexico,” and that's excellent advice.
+Water: Everyone knows that “you don’t drink the water in Mexico,” and that's excellent advice.
 However, the water in our condo is safe.
 Not only is it filtered, it goes through UV light treatment to kill all germs.
 After that, we take the extra precaution of running it through reverse osmosis at the kitchen sink (there's a special faucet there) for drinking.

 Restaurants in the tourist area serve bottled water and purified ice.